CruelMoney/mod-api-docs/source/index.html.md

 }
 ```

-You can set up webhooks for common events and actions.
-This is useful if you want to integrate with your own systems. <br>
+You can set up webhooks for common events and actions from the [moderation queue](#content-queue).
+This is useful if you want to integrate the queue with your own systems. <br>

 The webhook payload will be sent as a `POST` request to the URL you specify. <br>